leolpaz/FastPay/README.md

 ### Deployment

-- Use the already deployed project
+- Use the already deployed project on the live demo section
  #### To deploy from your own fork
 - Run the command heroku create (Needs to be logged in, use heroku login if needed)
-- Run git push heroku <branch name>
+- Run git push heroku <branch name> and git push heroku main
 - heroku run rails db:migrate
 - heroku open